bkies23/bkies23/README.md

 - 💞️ I currently work for UPS as an Account Manager.
 I have been employed there for 16 years.
 I previously worked several years for AT&T.
--    I am looking forward to hearing back on remote part-time programming postions.
+-    I look forward to hearing back on remote part-time programming postions.
 -    📫 You can reach me by email or by mobile phone:  bkies@ymail.com   210-540-6273

 <!---